-Policies from My Employer
+Policies from Your Employer

 Your employer may offer a group long-term care insurance plan or individual policies at a group discount.
-More employers now offer this benefit, especially since the Health Insurance Portability and Accountability Act (HIPAA) gave employers a federal tax benefit when they pay for their employees’ long-term care insurance.

 The employer group plan may be similar to an individual policy you could buy.
-One advantage of an employer group plan for active employees is you may not have to meet any medical requirements to get a policy, or the medical screening process may be more relaxed.
+One advantage of an employer group plan for active employees is you may not have to meet as many medical requirements to get a policy, or the medical screening process may be more relaxed.
 Many employers also let retirees, spouses, parents, and parents-in-law apply for this coverage.
 Relatives usually must pass the company’s medical screening to qualify for coverage and must pay the premium.

-Insurance companies usually must let you keep your coverage if you leave your job, you are fired, or your employer cancels the group plan.
-You also must have the choice to convert your policy to another long-term care insurance policy.
+.
+If you leave your job, you are fired or your employer cancels the group plan, insurance companies must let you keep your coverage.
 Your premiums and benefits may change, however.

 If an employer offers long-term care insurance, think about it carefully.
 An employer group plan may give you options you can’t find if you buy a policy on your own.

 Policies from Federal or State Government

-Federal and U.S. Postal Service employees and annuitants, members and retired members of the uniformed services, and qualified relatives of any of these are eligible to apply for long-term care insurance coverage under the Federal Long Term Care Insurance Program.
-Private insurance companies underwrite the insurance, and the federal government doesn’t pay any of the premiums.
+Federal and U.S. Postal Service employees and annuitants, members and retired members of the uniformed services, and qualified relatives of any of these are eligible to apply for long-term care insurance coverage under the Federal Long-Term Care Insurance Program.
+A company completes underwriting and issues the insurance and the federal government doesn’t pay any of the premiums.
 The group rates under this program may or may not be lower than individual rates, and the benefits also may be different.

 If you (or a member of your family) are a state or public employee or retiree, you may be able to buy long-term care insurance under a state government program.